 - An applicant must demonstrate financial responsibility, character and general fitness such as to command the confidence of the community and to warrant a determination that the mortgage loan originator will operate honestly, fairly and efficiently.

-- 20 hours of pre-licensing education including 3 hours of federal law and regulations, 3 hours of ethics and 2 hours of training related to nontraditional mortgage products.
-Pre-license education must be courses which have been approved by NMLS.
+- Twenty hours of prelicensing education including three hours of federal law and regulations, three hours of ethics, and two hours of training related to nontraditional mortgage products.
+Prelicense education must be courses which have been approved by NMLS.

 - Passing of written tests including both federal and state components.
 The written tests must be taken through test providers approved by NMLS.